 In case you overexert yourself in a pull up, you’ll end up engaging your upper traps and chest instead of your lats.

 The Romanian deadlift (10) is another workout that you should perform properly to avoid injuring your back.
 While doing this exercise, always remember not to round your back.
-And keep the weights close to your body to avoid low back spasm.
+And keep the weights close to your body to avoid low back spasms.

-3 Best Lat Exercises for Big Lats
+3 Best Lat Exercises For Big Lats